AY2526S1-CS2113-W14-4/tp/docs/DeveloperGuide.md

 * **Alternative 1 (current choice):** Users provide prefix in words: `company/`, `role/`, `deadline/`, `pay/`
     * Pros: Highly readable and self-explanatory for new users.
-    * Pros: Reduces ambiguity between parameters — each prefix clearly indicates its purpose.
+    * Pros: Reduces ambiguity between parameters as each prefix clearly indicates its purpose.
     * Pros: Consistent with other natural-language command formats in the application.
     * Cons: Slightly longer to type compared to abbreviated prefixes.
     * Cons: Parsing logic requires string comparisons with longer literals, adding minor verbosity.